luiselizondo/docker-alpine-node/README.md

 All images have the modifications needed to run applications on /var/www

-Includes the following Node.js modules installed globally
+Versions from 0.12 to 6 includes the following Node.js modules installed globally

 express-generator bower mocha sinon should assert grunt-cli gulp node-gyp

+Version 8 does not include grunt, gulp and bower

 To build